Backed by Awesome Motive.

 Identifying the cause is the first step toward correcting this error.
 Once you identify the cause, you can find appropriate solutions and fix it.

-What To Do Before Fixing the 500 Internal Server Error?
+What to Do Before Fixing the 500 Internal Server Error?

 An important thing to do before you start fixing the 500 internal server error is to take a complete website backup.
 You don’t want to lose your precious data while fixing the error.
 Apart from protecting your files and data, a backup will ensure you can get your site up and running quickly in case you run into any further issues.